hugojosefson/express-cluster-stability/README.md

 ## API

-The module `express-stability-cluster` is a function which takes two arguments:
+The module `express-cluster-stability` is a function which takes two arguments:

   * `workerFunction` - Mandatory.
 Function which will be run in each worker process.
 Receives the effective options object as an argument, and MUST return a server with a `.close()` method.